 The EDPRS energy sector objectives are increasing access to energy, a sustainable tariff structure, diversification of energy resources, and security and strengthening of institutional framework and institutional capacity.
-Two main targets and indicators related to electricity generation capacity and numbers of electricity connections were defined for the period of the EDPRS.5
+Two main targets and indicators related to electricity generation capacity and numbers of electricity connections were defined for the period of the 'EDPRS.

-4.2.1 Dwelling characteristics
+4.3.1 Dwelling characteristics

 Figure 4.5 describes the construction material used for flooring by district.
-It shows that Kayonza district is ranked fourteenth top country-wide for the use of cement flooring (its figure is 14%).
-However, beaten earth is the most commonly used material in the district (82%).
+It shows that Muhanga district is ranked 13th country-wide by percentage of households with a cement floor (14.4%).
+Beaten earth is used by the majority of the district's population (80%).

-EICV3 results also show that half of urban households use cement flooring material, but at national level, the figure is only 17%.
+EICV3 results also show that the percentage of households in Muhanga which use cement as a flooring material is slightly below the national level (17%).